OfficeDev/Excel-Custom-Functions/README.md

 4. Follow the instructions below, choosing based on your platform.

-	If using Excel Online:

-	If you are using Excel Online you will need to manually sideload your app.
+	If you are using Excel Online, you will need to manually sideload your app.
 Open up Excel Online in your favorite browser, make a new and choose **Insert** | **Office-Add-ins**.
 A new window will appear and in the top right-hand corner, select **Manage My Add-ins**.
 Additonal information on sideloading can be found at <https://aka.ms/sideload-addins>.

 	If using Excel for Windows or Mac, sideloading automatically happens through `npm run start`, so there's no need to do anything for this step.
 If you launch Excel, your add-in should be available to use.
 If it has not loaded, select **Insert** | **Office Add-ins**.
 In the list of available add-ins, find the Developer Add-ins section and select the Excel Custom Functions add-in to register it.